 At first I thought maybe the course was short.
 My Garmin measured 3.07, and I think a friend said her Garmin may have measured a little bit less.
 So it’s possible.
-(Edited to add – I also heard from people whose watches measured 3.11 and 3.14, so if we average these … pretty sure it’s a legit 5K.)
+(Edited to add – I also heard from people whose watches measured 3.11 and 3.14.)
 But also, my last 5K included A LOT of sharp (90-degree) turns – 23 total.
 Yesterday’s course was a bit more of a double loop, and only had about 8 comparable turns.
 Also, right after I started my last 5K, my car key came loose in my tights and I had to “pull over” for a few seconds to deal with it.
 And maybe keeping my first mile conservative so that I could keep a more even pace really paid off.
 My splits yesterday were 7:17, 7:19, 7:14.
 Splits at my last 5K were 7:12, 7:26, 7:35.

 Whatever the case, I was the 4th female overall and 1st in my age group.
 And some of my friends placed too!